--Inclusive Environments

-- Using B squared to track and monitor children's progress

-- how to complete the SEN Support Plans,

--The Code of Practice and the importance of teachers being accountable for children with SEN,

-- Adaptive Teaching approaches,

--All teachers have been involved in 1:1 SEN Surgeries with the Inclusion Consultant to discuss SEN Support plans and gain advice on specific quality first teaching approaches to use in class.

--Some staff teaching children with more complex needs have received more specific support from the Inclusion Consultant, Hearing needs team, complex needs team and Social Communication Team
+- -Inclusive Environments - Using Birmingham Toolkit to track and monitor children's progress - how to complete the SEN Support Plans, - -The Code of Practice and the importance of teachers being accountable for children with SEN. - Adaptive Teaching approaches, - -All teachers have been involved in 1:1 SEN Surgeries with the Inclusion Consultant to discuss SEN Support plans and gain advice on specific High Quality adaptive teaching approaches to use in class. - -Some staff teaching children with more complex needs have received more specific support from the Inclusion Consultant, Hearing needs team, complex needs team and Social Communication Team - -Training has also been discussed with Occupational Therapists for Sensory Processing Workshops

--Training has also been discussed with Occupational Therapists for Sensory Processing Workshops Which external agencies and support agencies are the school working with and how well is this working?
+Which external agencies and support agencies are the school working with and how well is this working?